 Completely replaced by tuk-tuks, pedicabs are a relic of the past in Vientiane.
 At That Luang during festival time, however, there are a dozen on hand for photo-ops.

 Families convene for a traditional picnic on the grounds surrounding the stupa.

 At the end of the third day of festivities, the devotion portion of the That Luang Festival winds down under a full moon with a candlelight procession around the stupa.

-After entering the inner sanctum, devotees — carrying incense and candles — circle the stupa (clockwise) three times in honor of Buddha.
+After entering the inner sanctum, devotees — carrying incense and candles — walk three times (clockwise) around the stupa in honor of Buddha.
 Women are required to wear a sinh (they are available for rent just outside the gate).